entando/entando-docs/vuepress/docs/v6.3.2/docs/curate/ecr-bundle-details.md

 ## Static Resources

 In order to upload static files, you will need to create a folder called `resources`.
-All files inside this folder will be uploaded into Entando using the same folder structure.
+All files inside this folder will be uploaded into Entando with the same folder structure.

     resources/
     ├ css/